-Tuition Exchange (TE) is a reciprocal scholarship opportunity for the dependents of eligible faculty and staff at all 677+ individual member schools.
+Tuition Exchange (TE) is a reciprocal scholarship opportunity for eligible faculty and staff dependents at all 677+ individual member schools.

 A complete listing of TE schools and TELO email addresses are available online at www.tuitionexchange.org in the Family bucket under the Member Schools tab.

 TE is available to eligible employees at member schools.
 The employee's school defines the eligible employee.
 Tuition Exchange is not an employee benefit; rather an opportunity because of employment.

 The school defines the beneficiary dependent.
 A dependent may include the employee, spouse, partner, and children of the employee.
 Check with your employee handbook for your employer's definition.